savelee/kube-django-ng/readme.md

 1. Pick the Dialogflow Service Account, and add the following roles to it:

+   NOTE: For testing purposes, I might add also the *Owner* role to this service account.
+Though, for production is best to make use of the least privilidges.

    * Dialogflow API Admin
    * Logs Writer

-    For testing purposes, I might add also the *Owner* role to this service account.
-    Though, for production is best to make use of the least privilidges.

 1. Navigate to Cloud Functions, and take a note of the service account that is used.